-We continue to perform procedures over Going concern.
-However, following the repayment of 2020 Zero dividend preference shares in the year, the quantum of current liabilities has reduced significantly as of year-end.
-Consequently, we have not assessed going concern as a significant risk for UIL Finance Limited in our current year audit and, therefore, it is not separately identified in our report this year.
+We continue to perform procedures over the accuracy of Zero Dividend Preference ("ZDP") shares and the associated finance costs.
+However, following consideration that the ZDP shares are valued at amortised cost with no judgement required in the measurement including the associated finance costs, we have not assessed this as one of the most significant risks in our current year audit and, therefore, it is not separately identified in our report this year.